International Conference on Good Psychiatric Management for Personality Disorders

 Participants (mainly Swedish-speaking, as most sessions will be in Swedish with some in English) are also warmly invited to attend "Svensk personlighetspsykiatrisk kongress 2026" (the Swedish Congress on Personality Psychiatry 2026), taking place immediately after the GPM conference, on the 6th - 7th of May.

 A discounted rate will be available for those who register for both events.
-More information will be available soon.
+The rate for joining both events is 7 000 SEK excluding VAT (Value-added tax).